lexibank/tlopo/out/vol2/chapter9.md

 9.3.3.2 ‘yesterday’

-The POc base for ‘yesterday’ was &ast;ñoRap.
-A few reflexes reflect accretion of the preposition &ast;i, and just two reflect &ast;qa-.
-Whether &ast;qa-ñoRap occurred in POc or whether &ast;qa- continued to be productive and came later to be attached to reflexes of &ast;ñoRap is unclear.
+The POc base for ‘yesterday’ was _&ast;ñoRap_.
+A few reflexes reflect accretion of the preposition _&ast;i_, and just two reflect _&ast;qa-_.
+Whether _&ast;qa-ñoRap_ occurred in POc or whether _&ast;qa-_ continued to be productive and came later to be attached to reflexes of _&ast;ñoRap_ is unclear.
 This question is compounded by an interesting distributional phenomenon.
-We can also reconstruct POc &ast;na-ñoRap, with past formative &ast;na- (p.324).
-This is reflected largely, but not exclusively, in Eastern Oceanic languages, whilst unprefixed &ast;ñoRap is reflected mainly in Western Oceanic languages.
+We can also reconstruct POc _&ast;na-ñoRap_, with past formative _&ast;na-_ (p.324).
+This is reflected largely, but not exclusively, in Eastern Oceanic languages, whilst unprefixed _&ast;ñoRap_ is reflected mainly in Western Oceanic languages.
 There is an overlap zone in the southeast Solomons and northern Vanuatu.

 <table>
 <tr>